siddu-fungible/discovey/README-production-server.md

-# Setup needed for the main regression server (production mode)
+# Setup needed for the regression server in production mode

 ## Initial setup
 All configuration steps below need to be performed with "qa-admin" as the user